Example Career: Fine Artists, Including Painters, Sculptors, and Illustrators

 Create original artwork using any of a wide variety of media and techniques.

-What Job Titles Fine Artists, Including Painters, Sculptors and Illustrators Might Have
+What Job Titles Fine Artists, Including Painters, Sculptors, and Illustrators Might Have

 - Artist